In-Context Learning Dynamics with Random Binary Sequences: Results

-Across three metrics of sequence complexity --- number unique sub-sequences, Gzip file size, and inter-sequence Levenshtein distance (see Fig.~\ref{fig:llms-complexity},~\ref{fig:subs-llms} in Appendix) --- we find that \textit{GPT-3.5+ models, with the exception of ChatGPT, generate low complexity sequences}, showing that structure is repeated across sequences and supporting \citet{goldblum2023no, deletang2023language}.
-By the metrics of mean Levenshtein distance and number of unique sub-sequences, ChatGPT generates higher complexity sequences than chance.
-We speculate that this phenomenon might explained by a cognitive model that avoids sampling with replacement.
+Note that with a specification of $p(\mathtt{Tails}) = 50\%$, but not $49\%$, $51\%$ or other values, sequences $y$ generated by GPT-3.5+ are dominated by repeating \textit{`$\mathtt{Heads}, \mathtt{Tails}, \mathtt{Heads}, \mathtt{Tails}, \dots$'}.
+This pattern is consistent across variations of the prompts listed in Fig.~\ref{fig:prompts-judge}, including specifying `fair' or `unweighted' instead of a `weighted coin', and produces a visible kink in many cross-$p(\mathtt{Tails})$ metrics (Fig.~\ref{fig:llms-gambler-compare},~\ref{fig:subs-llms},~\ref{fig:llms-complexity}).
+Due to this, in Fig.~\ref{fig:hists-gambler} we show results for $p(\mathtt{Tails}) = 51\%$.
+Across three metrics of sequence complexity---number unique sub-sequences, Gzip file size, and inter-sequence Levenshtein distance (see Fig.~\ref{fig:llms-complexity},~\ref{fig:subs-llms} in Appendix)---we find that \textit{GPT-3.5+ models, with the exception of ChatGPT, generate low complexity sequences}, showing that structure is repeated across sequences and supporting \citet{goldblum2023no, deletang2023language}.
+For mean Levenshtein distance and number of unique sub-sequences, ChatGPT generates higher complexity sequences than chance.
+We speculate that this phenomenon might be explained in future work by a simple cognitive model: if the LLM makes a sequence more subjectively random by avoiding repeating sub-sequences, like a human might, then it will produce sequences with higher-than-chance complexity overall.

 \WFclear